5 best practices for ensuring supplier compliance

 • Transparency: With supplier compliance programmes, it’s easier to see what’s going on with your suppliers.
 Being able to provide a clear view of how your suppliers are doing and if they’re following the rules helps build trust and strengthen your relationships with your customers, investors and other stakeholders.

 • Ethics and sustainability: Supplier compliance can help encourage fair labour practices, environmental sustainability and ethical business conduct.
-This aligns your supply chain with the values and expectations of the modern customer and stakeholder – and that’s important for the success of your business.
+This aligns your supply chain with the values and expectations of the modern customer and stakeholder – and that’s important for the overall success of your business.

 In short, ensuring supplier compliance benefits your company in everything from the resilience of your supply chain to your professional reputation.